Ramsey County Public Works is responsible for a 290-mile system of county roads including construction, repairs, maintenance and snow removal.

 Ford Parkway (Snelling Avenue to Howell Street)

 Ford Parkway is proposed for reconstruction in 2015 from Snelling Avenue to just west of Howell Street.
 The project is lead by Ramsey County and the City of St. Paul is a project partner.
-The preliminary engineering phase of the project is currently being worked on.
+The preliminary engineering phase of the project is currently being finalized.

 Ramsey County Public Works